-One of the most significant developments during the last year has been the sale of EWI's long-held position in Tesla on valuation grounds.
-The proceeds of the sale have been recycled into other opportunities in areas that the manager liked previously but which it says are now more attractive having fallen significantly from their valuation highs.
+One of the most important developments during the last year has been the sale of EWI's long-held position in Tesla on valuation grounds.
+The proceeds of the sale have been recycled into other opportunities in areas that the manager liked previously but which are now more attractive having fallen significantly from their valuation highs.